Make It Your Place

 No modification of room switches, lights, and electrical outlets is allowed, including the installation of dimmer switches, ceiling fans, etc.

 Residents in Campbell, Hagemann, Lawther, Shull and ROTH are provided with loftable beds.
 If you live in one of the other halls and want to find out how to rent a metal loft or information on building your own -- click here.
 You may also call toll free at 866-207-9411 to have information mailed to you.
+The "free floor space" under the provided and rented lofts is

 The University of Northern Iowa assumes no responsibility for room additions you may make.
 Responsibility for design safety and protection of university property rests with you.